A heuristic search algorithm for discovering large Condorcet domains: Suboptimality of existing learning algorithms

 The fact that the GA and SA found relatively larger CD for seven and eight alternatives in comparison with other algorithms shows that focusing on a small population of good solutions and further exploring them is a good strategy, and on the contrary, striving to build a good solution from scratch tends to end up in local traps.
-This discovery inspires us to develop a search algorithm that narrows the focus on a set of promising partial CDs evaluated by a heuristic function.
+The utility of value functions in RL algorithms in solving mathematical problems \citep{fawzi2022discovering} and combinatorial optimisation problems \citep{mazyavkina2021reinforcement}, along with the benefit of focusing on a set of good candidate solutions as in GA and SA inspired our heuristic search method in which we designed a handcrafted heuristic function to calculate a value estimating the goodness of a set of partially assigned triples, and the search further explores the ones that have high evaluations.